opensearch-project/documentation-website/_data-prepper/monitoring.md

         - `recordsProcessed`: The number of records read from a buffer and marked as processed
         - `writeTimeouts`: The count of write timeouts in a buffer
     - Gaugefir
-        - `recordsInBuffer`: number of records in the buffer.
+        - `recordsInBuffer`: The number of records in a buffer
         - `recordsInFlight`: number of records read from a buffer and being processed by data-prepper downstreams (e.g. processor, sink).
     - Timer
         - `readTimeElapsed`: time elapsed while reading from a buffer